mathjax/MathJax-docs/input/tex/macros/index.rst

 * A basic tutorial is available on the `Mathematics StackExchange
   <https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference>`__.
-  This is mostly for v2, but the information mostly still applies to v3 and above, though it won't include the features that are new in later versions.
+  This is for v2, but the information mostly still applies to v3 and above, though it won't include the features that are new in later versions.

 ..